Biden returns to Pennsylvania to boost Fetterman, other Dems

 The Democratic president likely remains popular there.

-"Energizing voters in Philadelphia and the Philadelphia suburbs is a cornerstone to a Democratic win in Pennsylvania in the Senate race and in the governor's race, and frankly in some of these suburban races as well," said Democratic political strategist Mark Nevins.
+Democratic political strategist Mark Nevins said that energizing voters in Philadelphia and its heavily populated suburbs — home to one in three registered Pennsylvania voters — “is a cornerstone to a Democratic win in Pennsylvania in the Senate race and in the governor’s race, and frankly in some of these suburban races as well.”

 Even if there is some debate about whether Biden can help on the campaign trail, “the one area that’s a constant is his ability to help raise funds.
 Presidents can help there.
 There’s no debate that they’ll take the help of a president in fundraising in these very costly races,” said Christopher Borick, a political science professor and pollster at Muhlenberg College in Allentown.